-The USC Equity-Minded Teaching Institute is a 6-week program with weekly 3-hour sessions that focuses on embedding racial equity in teaching practices and creating classroom cultures that are genuinely inclusive for Black/African American, Latinx, Native American/Indigenous, and Asian American students.
+The USC Equity-Minded Teaching Institute is a learning experience that typically includes 8-9 modules with weekly 2-hour sessions that focus on embedding racial equity in teaching practices and creating classroom cultures that are genuinely inclusive for Black/African American, Latinx, Native American/Indigenous, and Asian American students.

 While many traditional theories for measuring student success focus on the effort students invest in their education, we believe in focusing on faculty’s efforts to create classrooms that are critically race-conscious and equity-minded.